If you buy through external links, we may earn a small commission. Read our affiliate disclosure in full.

 - Even though it is not too greasy, I doubt that it would work well for excessively oily skin

 Making a gender-specific niche product that promises multitasking could be a hit or a miss.
 With this product, it is a hit.
-It does double up as a moisturizer and aftershave lotion (which basically should again be just a good soothing moisturizer) and would help in reducing razor cuts and shaving irritations.
+Blind Barber’s Daily Face Moisturizer doubles up as an aftershave lotion (which basically should again be just a good soothing moisturizer) and would help in reducing razor cuts and shaving irritations.

 - A very appealing price point